-India has often been described as one of the developing countries that has achieved considerable economic success by following a neo-liberal policy regime in the past twenty years.
-However, over the last two years, India's growth has stagnated.
-Moreover, a substantial part of the population continues to live below the poverty line and lack access to basic services like clean water, health care, education etc. This course has been designed to use India as a case study to investigate the impact of globalization on development and will introduce students to different facets of globalization and allow students to understand the complicated interrelations between globalization and development.
-Students will study about labor reforms, environmental sustainability, politics of land grab, agricultural policies, urbanization-all within the framework of political economy of globalization and economic development.
+India has often been described as one of the developing countries that has achieved considerable economic success by following a neo-liberal policy regime.
+However, a substantial part of the population continues to live below the poverty line and lack access to basic services like clean water, health care, education etc. This course has been designed to use India as a case study to investigate the impact of globalization on development and will introduce students to different facets of globalization and allow students to understand the complicated interrelations between globalization and development.
+Students will study about labour reforms, environmental sustainability, politics of land grab, agricultural policies, urbanization-all within the framework of political economy of globalization and economic development.
 Students will be introduced to the flourishing IT and financial service sector, one of the main beneficiaries of globalization and the impact these sectors have had on India's growing middle class.
 Students will then be introduced to the problems and issues faced in the semi urban regions of the country.
 This travel course will allow students to observe and recognize the causes of uneven growth and the consequent impact on people's standards of living.
-Prerequisite: ECN 100 (Min Grade: C)